hbctraining/variant_analysis/lessons/04_fastqc.md

      ~/variant_calling/raw_data/syn3_normal_1.fq.gz variant_calling/raw_data/syn3_normal_2.fq.gz
 ```

 This would be fine if we just had a one or two samples to run.
-But a typical dataset can contain 10s to 100s of samples, and you don't want to be sitting around running each sample interactively. **This would be much for efficient if we submitted this as a job.**
+But a typical dataset can contain 10s to 100s of samples, and you don't want to be sitting around running each sample interactively. **It would be much more efficient if we submitted this as a job.**

 ### Running FastQC for normal samples

 In order to run `FastQC` we are going to develop an `sbatch` script to run on the cluster.
 First, we will need to change directories to where our scripts are stored and start a new submission script using `vim`:

 ```
-cd ~/variant_calling/scripts/
+$ cd ~/variant_calling/scripts/
-vim fastqc_normal.sbatch
+$ vim fastqc_normal.sbatch
 ```

 Now that we have opened up `vim`, we need to enter `insert-mode` by pressing `i`.
 Once in `insert-mode`, we will add our shebang line, description and `sbatch` directives.
+These directives indicate to SLURM what resources we need in order to run the job.

 ```
 #!/bin/bash